-The reason I made up my own job title is that I had always struggled to describe what I do in a simple way that people could immediately start to get some idea of my area of specialty.
+The reason I made up my own job title is that I had always struggled to describe what I do in a simple way that people could immediately start to get some idea of my area of speciality.

-The great thing about this title – there is no one else who is a Human Intelligence Entrepreneur (as far as I know) and every time someone asks me what I do and I give that answer, the look on their faces is priceless.
-Often a mixture of surprise and laughter and then they ask the next question… which of course as an entrepreneur I want them to do and in comes my elevator pitch.
+The great thing about this title – is there is no one else who is a Human Intelligence Entrepreneur (as far as I know) and every time someone asks me what I do and I give that answer, the look on their faces is priceless.
+Often a mixture of surprise and laughter and then they ask the next question… which of course as an entrepreneur I want them to do and incomes my elevator pitch.

 I was inspired to start SmartWisdom because of the challenges I had with studying.
 I am dyslexic but I did not know this at the time.
 I hated much of school and decided being a punk rocker and all night fishing was a much better use of my time!
 (I was not diagnosed until I was 48).

 In my mid 30’s I decided to go to university for the first time and did two business postgraduate courses.
-I started to create SmartWisdom over the course of those two years and by the end of the studies, I was achieving better results than the students who were more qualified than me.
+I started to create SmartWisdom over the course of those two years and by the end of my studies, I was achieving better results than the students who were more qualified than me.